union-platform/union-app/.github/ISSUE_TEMPLATE/request.md

 ---
-name: Task
+name: Request
-about: Suggest a task for this project
+about: Suggest an improvement for this product
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---